Static pressure

-In fluid mechanics the term static pressure refers to a term in Bernoulli's equation written words as static pressure + dynamic pressure = total pressure.
+In fluid mechanics the term static pressure refers to a term in Bernoulli's equation written as static pressure + dynamic pressure = total pressure.
 Since pressure measurements at any single point in a fluid always give the static pressure value, the 'static' is often dropped.

 In the design and operation of aircraft, static pressure is the air pressure in the aircraft's static pressure system.

 Static pressure in fluid dynamics

 The concept of pressure is central to the study of fluids.
 A pressure can be identified for every point in a body of fluid, regardless of whether the fluid is in motion.
 Pressure can be measured using an aneroid, Bourdon tube, mercury column, or various other methods.

 The concepts of total pressure and dynamic pressure arise from Bernoulli's equation and are significant in the study of all fluid flows.
 These two pressures are not pressures in the usual sense - they cannot be measured using a pressure sensor.
 To avoid potential ambiguity when referring to pressure in fluid dynamics, many authors use the term static pressure to distinguish it from total pressure and dynamic pressure; the term static pressure is identical to the term pressure, and can be identified for every point in a fluid flow field.
 The static pressure can be measured in flowing fluid using a hole or tube which is perpendicular to the flow.

 In Aerodynamics, L.J.
 Clancy writes: "To distinguish it from the total and dynamic pressures, the actual pressure of the fluid, which is associated not with its motion but with its state, is often referred to as the static pressure, but where the term pressure alone is used it refers to this static pressure."